 The penalties for disorderly conduct in Arizona change according to the seriousness of the crime.
 Being found guilty of disorderly conduct by recklessly using or displaying a deadly weapon or dangerous instrument is a class 6 felony in Arizona, punishable with 1.5 to 3 years’ imprisonment.
 Almost all other forms of disorderly conduct are charged as class 1 misdemeanors, with potential penalties of up to six months in jail and/or a fine of up to $2,500.

 Although several different defenses may be available to you as a defendant in a disorderly conduct case, the most commonly used strategy is to undermine the prosecutor’s case against you by attacking the evidence.
 In criminal law, a prosecutor has a burden to prove beyond a reasonable doubt that you committed the crime.

 In many disorderly conduct cases, the prosecutor has difficulty providing sufficient evidence to meet the burden of proof, as many people who witness disorderly conduct are not willing to go to court or involve themselves in a trial.
 Other defense strategies may also be available, however.
 Your Gilbert disorderly conduct lawyer can evaluate your specific case to determine the best defense strategy moving forward.

 A disorderly conduct conviction can have serious consequences.
 You may face months or years behind bars, as well as expensive fines and lasting implications, such as damage to your reputation and relationships.
-Protect yourself from the worst possible outcome of a disorderly conduct case with help from an experienced Gilbert disorderly conduct attorney.
+Protect yourself from the worst possible outcome of a disorderly conduct case with help from an experienced Gilbert or Phoenix disorderly conduct attorney.